-Under Massachusetts sex trafficking or human trafficking there are two main laws.
+In Massachusetts sex trafficking and human trafficking can be differentiated by two main laws.
 These laws target sex traffickers and human traffickers.
 The difference between human trafficking and sex trafficking is centered on the activities involved.

 If the actions of the people involved include sexual activity, then the person will be charged with sex trafficking.
 If their actions involve any other type of services such as forced labor, then the person who is keeping them will be charged with human trafficking.

 Call Sweeney & Associates, LLC today for your free case evaluation if you are facing accusations.
 Time is of the essence in these cases.

 Massachusetts defines sex trafficking as any person who “knowingly subjects, or attempts to subject, or recruits, entices, harbors, transports, provides or obtains by any means …” another person to engage in certain kinds of sexual activity or “benefits financially or by receiving anything of value” from the sexual activity.